TurtleSmoke/Advent-of-Code/README.md

 ### Run solutions

+Before running the solution, you must add your input in the correct folder with the name `input`.

 While being in a python env, you can run each day's solution with `./main.py` directly from the day's folder.
 Otherwise, use `python main.py`.